MSc Cybercrime and E-investigation

 Why choose this course?

-- You will study alongside practitioners in the technical aspects of cybercrime and e-investigation.
+- Benefit from hands-on training supported by practitioners in the technical aspects of cybercrime and e-investigation

 Course code: MM2AC

 Start date: September and January

 Course length: Full time: one year.
 Part time: two years